Real Estate Mantra

 Lookie loos, prospective buyers and real estate professionals all enjoy exploring available homes in all shapes and sizes, both near and far.
 We delight in fantasizing and dreaming big.
-When it is time to get serious and purchase a property, not all home sizes and locations will meet our design aesthetic, personal needs, or budget.
-I am often asked by clients “How do I choose where to live if I do not know the area?”
+When it is time to get serious and purchase a property.
+Not all home sizes and locations will meet our design aesthetic, personal needs, or budget.
+A client often inquires “How do I choose where to live if I do not know the area?”

-These clients most commonly have been visiting open houses just because they were attracted to the online photos.
-It does not matter that the home does not meet their budget or other priorities.
+These clients most commonly have been visiting open houses just because of their attraction to online photos.
+Generally, it does not matter that the home does not meet their budget or other priorities.
 Although a real estate sales agent provides guidance on an abundance of information on a home, often time clients are not aware that the Fair Housing laws prevent agents from speaking about neighborhood demographics.
 Agents are not allowed by law to relay information that could be considered “steering” a client in the direction or away from a certain property in a discriminatory way.
 So how does one choose?

 So, what steps should the home selection committee take to identify the ideal location?

 • Step 1: Review your finances and derive a budget in consultation with your accountant, lender, and real estate agent.

 • Step 2: Derive a list of your “wants” and prioritize them: 1.
 Safety, 2.
 Schools, 3.
 Distance to work, 4.Taxes, 5.
 Restaurants, 6.
 Parks, 7.
 Shopping, 8.
 Entertainment, 9.
 Transportation and 10.
 Other Services